 At the start of every year, I like to scan a panoramic view of the music instrument industry and give to you the best options I can find, in varying price points, that will take your music to the next level… and beyond!

-To do this, I consider three different avenues of instrument research:
+Wanna know the parameters I use to judge?
+Simple – I consider three different avenues of instrument research:

 With this deliberately broad instrument analysis, I end up with a well-rounded and real-world-grounded recommendation for each instrument type.